Employment contracts; what options are there?

 This type of contract is favoured by a number of employers because:-

-- It works well for work that is project based or funding based or seasonal;
+- It works well for work that is project-based or funding based or seasonal;

-- If an employee is declared redundant before the end of the contract, the employer is only bound to pay severance for the years served under the current contract as opposed to an open ended contract where the severance is based on the years served since employment;
+- If an employee is declared redundant before the end of the contract, the employer is only bound to pay severance for the years served under the current contract as opposed to an open-ended contract where the severance is based on the years served since employment;

 - If an employee is not performing, the employer may decide to wait out the contract and not to renew it – this reduces the litigation risk created by carrying out a termination.

-The contract ends on expiry of its term and, unless provided otherwise in the contract, the employer is under no obligation to renew the contract.
+The contract ends on the expiry of its term and, unless provided otherwise in the contract, the employer is under no obligation to renew the contract.
 There is also no limit to the number of times an employer can renew a fixed term contract.

 No communication after lapse of contract